We have a very specific goal - become the best place to stream new, independent music.

 Now that we've seen how Resonate appeals to both sides of the market, we can begin to explore our plans for growth, covering four key areas:

-Beyond the somewhat obvious scope as a SoundCloud alternative for fully independent artists, we have a specific plan to grow the Resonate catalog, focusing directly on indie labels.
+Beyond the somewhat obvious scope as a SoundCloud alternative for fully independent artists, we have a specific plan to grow the Resonate catalog, focusing directly on independent labels.

 This represents a significant source of material, as independent labels have a global market share of 37.6%.

-As of this moment, 249 indie labels have signed up.
-Working with key tastemakers like Ropeadope and TopShelf has led to significant insight into the needs of the indie sector, all of which has been fed back into our overall strategies.
+As of this moment, 289 independent labels have signed up.
+Working with key tastemakers like Ropeadope and TopShelf has led to significant insight into the needs of the independent sector, all of which has been fed back into our overall strategies.

 The expansion plan is fairly simple: continue nurturing direct relationships with key labels in the independent community.
 Then when we're ready to start scaling in early 2018, Resonate will join label associations such as VUT, AIM and A2IM, creating direct access to their thousands of label members.